Back | Home | Aller à version française

 4B1.
 Indiciality (indicium) of blurry causalities, whether efficient, final, formal or material

 As we see in the example of the hunter noticing traces, an indicium is a physical fact that thematizes one or more physical facts, its indicialized, based on a link of causality between indicium and indicialized.
-With this pecularity that this link is blurry.
+With this peculiarity that this link is blurry.
 Indeed, if it was constraining, it would be a proof, not an indicium.
-In indiciality (indicium), we find the opening to a question: does this slump in the mud thematize a wild boar or another animal?
+In indiciality (indicium), we find the opening to a question: does this hollow in the mud thematize a wild boar or another animal?
 And if it is a wild boar, where did it go?
-The indicial impreciseness can also happen because the indiciated is of a nature to remain out of grasp for a long time or for ever.
+The indicial impreciseness can also happen because the indiciated is of a nature to remain out of grasp for a long time or forever.
 This infection thematizes an infection, but which?
-These strange behaviours recall bipolar disorder, but are they enough to qualify someone as bipolar ?
+These strange behaviors recall bipolar disorder, but are they enough to qualify someone as bipolar ?

 4B2.
 The indiciality (indicium) of other relations as identified to blurry causalities: similitudes, contiguities, complementarity-coaptations, belongings, coincidences